 Currently, all People and the Sea diving expeditions are limited to a maximum of six volunteers.

-However, we do also accept non-diving volunteers, of which we can accommodate 10 at any one time.
+However, we can also accept up to 10 non-diving volunteers also (although this is rare).
 That means there will never be more than 16 volunteers on site at any one time.

-While on the island you get one day off each week (nearly always on Sunday), so you don’t have a great deal of time to head elsewhere anyway.
-On that one day off, we do ask that all volunteers remain on Malapascua.
+While on the island you get one day off each week (nearly always on Sunday), as well as every other Saturday (so 6 days off each month).
+This means you don’t have a great deal of time to head elsewhere.
 If you don’t feel like just relaxing and taking in the island lifestyle, you are of course free to explore the island further.
 It may be small, but there is still plenty to keep you amused, and it is a very welcoming place to simply wander around!

-Diving is the core focus of the expedition.
-No previous diving experience is required as the over the course of the first two weeks of you time on the island will undertake formal scuba diving tuition.
+Even if you have chosen to join us for a diving expedition, no previous diving experience is required.
+Over the course of the first two weeks of you time on the island will undertake formal scuba diving tuition.
 This will involve two courses: the PADI Open Water and PADI Advanced Open Water courses.
 More information on all aspects of the diving can be found on the Diving Info page.

 However, we understand that some people may already hold one or both of these qualifications.
 If that is the case, you will not need to repeat the training: